Cray-HPE/docs-csm/operations/network/management_network/canu/initializing_canu.md

 Eight IP addresses are saved to `output.txt`.

-## SLS API Input
+## SLS API input

-In order to parse the Shasta SLS API for IP addresses, ensure that you have a valid API token.
-The token file can either be passed in with the
-`--auth-token TOKEN_FILE` flag, or the token can be read from the `SLS_TOKEN` environmental variable, if it is exported.
+Parsing the SLS API for IP addresses requires a valid API token.
+Either the token file can be passed in with the `--auth-token TOKEN_FILE` flag, or the token can be read from the `SLS_TOKEN` environment variable, if it is exported.

 The SLS address is by default set to `api-gw-service-nmn.local`.
 If needed, a different address can be specified using the `--sls-address SLS_ADDRESS` flag.